Love your Vagina...especially during the perimenopause and in the post menopausal years

-Well it was only a matter of time before I got round to writing about the ‘V’ word, long overdue I know, but it’s hard to prioritise topics with the menopause, there are so many symptoms…this is however always on the top of my agenda when giving talks as it has to be the one topic women are less likely to talk about amongst themselves!
+Well it was only a matter of time before I got round to writing about the ‘V’ word, long overdue I know, but it’s hard to prioritise topics with the menopause, with so many symptoms…this is however always on the top of my agenda when giving talks as it has to be the one topic women are less likely to talk about amongst themselves!

-Vagina - just the word makes some women visibly blush — no seriously — I've been giving a friend of mine ‘vagina therapy’ so she can now say the word without blushing and hilariously has taken ‘the therapy’ a step further and into her own hands, so now finds it very amusing to send me images of contemporary vaginal art, of which there is bizarrely rather a lot — I know I couldn’t believe it either!
-Here are some examples...
+Vagina - just the word makes some women visibly blush — seriously — I've been giving a friend of mine ‘vagina therapy’ so she can now say the word without blushing and hilariously has taken ‘the therapy’ a step further and into her own hands, so now finds it very amusing to send me images of contemporary vaginal art, of which there is bizarrely rather a lot — I know I couldn’t believe it either!
+Here are some examples... https://culturacolectiva.com/art/vagina-contemporary-art/

 I will also never look at an orchid the same way again after a friend's 80 year old mother told us that orchids always remind her of vaginas!
 Sorry I digress...

-Being ‘terribly British” is not, however, good for the care of your vaginas ladies!
-When I’m giving talks and get to the ‘genitourinary’ (anything to do with genitals and the urinary side of things to you and me) part it never ceases to surprise me how many women have absolutely no idea that their vaginas and their vulval area (external) will be affected during and after this transitional period.
-Vaginal and urinary symptoms differ slightly from the more commonly known symptoms like hot flushes as they are classed as some of the long term symptoms, whereas the majority of the other symptoms are classed as relatively short term symptoms.
+The genitourinary symptoms differ slightly from the more commonly known symptoms like hot flushes as they are classed as some of the long term symptoms, whereas the majority of the other symptoms are classed as relatively short term symptoms.
 So, regardless of the varying different degrees of experiences which could potentially lie ahead, we all need to start paying a bit more attention to this area of our anatomy.

 Potential symptoms

-Vaginal atrophy ( thinning and reduced elasticity of vaginal tissues )
+Vaginal atrophy (thinning and reduced elasticity of vaginal tissues)

 Vaginal irritation, dryness or soreness